 "The company will work with small and medium Australian enterprises to provide the Australian army with new opportunities."
 He suggested that jobs will be created in such technological areas as the design of military vehicles, medium-caliber weapons and ammunition, fire control systems and surveillance systems, as well as the design and integration of systems.

-Stewart said that this process of cooperation with Australian enterprises is already underway, funds are being allocated to develop, together with Supashock, active suspension technology, Tectonic, situational awareness systems, and a program to create new armor steel is being actively implemented.
-Already selected companies to create a network infrastructure: Сablex, Direct Edge, C & O Kert, Hilton Manufacturing, Hoffman Engineering.
+Stewart said that this process of cooperation with Australian enterprises is already underway, funds are being allocated for the development of active suspension technologies, with Tectonicа, of situational awareness systems, in cooperation with Supashock, in addition, a program to create new grades of armor steel is being actively implemented.
+The following companies have already been selected to create the network infrastructure: Сablex, Direct Edge, C&O Kert, Hilton Manufacturing, Hoffman Engineering.
 Nezkot Precision Tooling and Engineering, Plasteel and Redarc.

 Being selected for these companies is a significant breakthrough, as Rheinmetall offered to “transfer the most important know-how to each local producer for the entire duration of the program.”
 They will also be able to export their products within the global logistics network of this German giant.